onap/integration/docs/docs_vCPE.rst

     vcpe.py infra

 11. From Rancher node run vcpe healthcheck command to check connectivity from sdnc to brg and gmux, and vpp configuration of brg and gmux.
-Write down BRG MAC address printed out at the last line

 ::

     healthcheck-k8s.py --namespace <namespace name> --environment <env name>

 12. Instantiate vCPE customer service.
-Input the BRG MAC when prompt

 ::